Winter sports activitiesWinter sports activities

 A Manouche Jazz Music Festival in the hills of Romagna.

-Also this year, from 27 to 29 December 2022, in the beautiful scenery of the village of Pennabilli (province of Rimini), the Pennabilli Django Festival returns, an event dedicated to the extraordinary figure of Django Reinhardt, creator and leading exponent of the musical genre “Manouche”, also called “Gypsy Swing”.
+From 27 to 29 December 2025, in the beautiful scenery of the village of Pennabilli (province of Rimini), the Pennabilli Django Festival is back: an event dedicated to the extraordinary figure of Django Reinhardt, creator and leading exponent of the musical genre “Manouche”, also called “Gypsy Swing”.

 Christmas in Bagno di Romagna

-Also this year Bagno di Romagna, the famous spa town of the Romagna Apennines (province of Forlì-Cesena) has organized a “magic” Christmas for the months of December and January, with numerous activities to animate the most magical period of the year.
+Once again this year, Bagno di Romagna, the famous spa town in the Romagna Apennines (province of Forlì-Cesena), has organised a calendar of Christmas events, with markets and activities designed for children, to enliven the most magical time of the year.

-Markets, music and entertainment, and the Christmas train that travels up to San Piero in Bagno, to allow visitors to discover also the nearby village.
+In addition, from 24 December to 6 January 2026, the Christmas train will return, running to San Piero in Bagno, allowing visitors to discover the nearby village.

 Christmas on the ski slopes